yktoo/yktoo.com/content/blog/0223/index.en.md

 This block of toy-like houses is built right above the water surface:
 ![](img:2.bp.blogspot.com/-SoP5ALHplJY/U_uLJnkcC3I/AAAAAAAAfIk/h5rtZGSzzZQ/s1600/dsc06406.picasaweb.jpg:a)

 In the medieval times the border of the Roman Empire lay here.
-This is reflected, for example, in the name of the //Houten Castellum// [train station][post:221].
+This is reflected, for example, in the name of the {{< fl "Houten Castellum" >}} [train station][post:221].
 All the streets in this neighbourhood have Italian names:
 ![](img:1.bp.blogspot.com/-qxGHQtBW4Fg/U_uLPgLMWPI/AAAAAAAAfEM/HwrDsdY2jYg/s1600/dsc06421.picasaweb.jpg:a)

-//Piazza// means "square" in Italian.
+{{< fl "Piazza" >}} means "square" in Italian.

 These new houses are splendid in my opinion:
 ![](img:1.bp.blogspot.com/-Oo65uVvff0A/U_uLW-aUc_I/AAAAAAAAfFw/C4z3sPA5Wy0/s1600/dsc06420.picasaweb.jpg:a)